Pakistan Womens Tour

 Travel Insurance

-To come on this tour, you MUST take out travel insurance and provide a copy before your flight.
-The company must cover both Pakistan and basic trekking/traveling up to 3000 meters.
-Basic medical care in Pakistan is cheap and good, however it’s important to be prepared in case of emergency.
+Basic medical care in Pakistan is cheap and good, however, it’s important to be prepared in case of an emergency.
 I, Samantha Shea, any of our local guides or vendors, and Intentional Detours are not liable for any accidents and losses that may occur before, during or after the tour.

 Click Here to Sign Up!